 I would conclude the blog by stating that the recommendation system changed the whole scenario by making it easy for the user to choose their desired choices and of interest.
 It recommends user personalized content.
 There are various other platforms where these systems are currently used.

-In the blog, we have discussed the recommendation system, its types and multiple techniques that are used in a recommendation system.
-But, there can be many advancements in technology that can be foreseen in the future.
+In the blog, we have discussed the recommendation system, its types, and the multiple techniques that are used in a recommendation system.
+But, there can be many advancements in technology that can be foreseen in the future as there lie many challenges in the recommendation system ahead.

 What is the OpenAI GPT-3?READ MORE